aliharakeh/Projects/Doctors Evaluations/README.md

 ## Evaluations
 Evaluation reports are generated for each Department, Course, & Dcotor.
 The report is generated with respect to the chosen university year (ex: 2017-2018, 2018-2019, ...).
 These reports can also be exported and downloaded as pdf.

-**Note**: some screenshots are captured in scroll mode, by auto scrolling, so the left side menu might be repeated as it is included in every scroll capture.

 - Evaluated Departments (also avaiable for Doctors & Courses)
   ![Evaluated Departments (same for soctors & Courses)](Screenshots/show%20evaluated%20department%20doctors.png)